-Summary of Effects on Landscape during Construction
+Summary of Effects on Landscape during Construction (Table 5)

 - 1.9.1.
 The existing Application Site has medium landscape amenity value and makes a moderate beneficial contribution to the character of the study area.
-During the construction phase a negligible impact will result for a majority of identified Local Character Areas (LCA) and a minor adverse impact on the local woodland due to the reduction in the degree of openness to the north and west.
-In these cases the impacts will be localised and private affecting a small proportion of the population inhabiting properties of How Wood and users of the Public Right of Way running along the eastern boundary.
+During the construction phase a negligible impact will result for a majority of identified Local Character Areas (LCA).
+The assessment concludes that a minor effect on LCA1 and LCA2.
+This will effect only a very small part of these built character areas where they are next to the Application Site or How Wood.
+The assessment also concludes that LCA 8, Woodland, will experience moderate effect resulting from a reduction in the open character of the site and temporary loss of tranquillity during construction.
 It is important to note that all predicted adverse impacts during the construction phase will be of a short-term nature. - 1.9.2.
 The north, east and south boundaries are to a significant degree contained within existing mature vegetation thus significantly reducing potential adverse effects on adjacent character areas.
-The woodland and residential character areas of How Wood, Birch Wood and How Wood respectively will experience a minor adverse impact during construction due to a predicted depletion in the degree of openness and tranguillity however the effects on these areas will be of a temporary nature.
 A 'Code of Construction Practice' will identify measures taken to address potential adverse impacts on retained vegetation, site biodiversity, public rights of way and residential areas through the build period.
 During the construction phase the precise impact of heavy vehicle movement on the local road network will be carefully managed.
 The routing of construction traffic including times of operation will be carefully controlled.
 Construction activity within the site boundary will be mitigated by effective hoarding of the site's boundary including wheel washing of vehicles and phasing to ensure sensitive construction procedures are well used.
 Recommended additional mitigation may include advanced infrastructure planting along the site's boundaries (particularly the interface with the existing right of way to the east) would establish green structure and screening at an early stage of the operation phase.